Water Wastage in the UK: A Leaky Legacy [Plus What You Can Do]

 Water companies have been pledging for years to reduce water leakages, but very little has changed.
-In fact, in some instances the opposite has happened, as this graph shows:
+In fact, in some instances the opposite has happened.

 Different water companies have blamed bad weather for the failure to really reduce the volume of the leaking water.
 But critics blame a lack of regulation in the water industry, and a lack of competition forcing the water companies to take any real action.

 The most wasteful water companies throw away more water than is even consumed per household.